ltk/garage/README.md

 ### Setup

+Make sure you have Redis installed.
+(We have binaries available on USB drives if needed.)

+Then,

 ```
 cp .env.example .env
 yarn install
-gem install foreman
 ```

-Then make sure you have Redis running.

 ### Start

 ```
-foreman start
+yarn start
 ```

 ## Web Client